apache/mesos/docs/authorization.md

 2. "run_tasks": Run tasks/executors
 3. "shutdown_frameworks": Shutdown frameworks
 4. "set_quotas": Set quotas
+5. "reserve_resources": Reserve resources
+6. "unreserve_resources": Unreserve resources
+7. "create_volumes": Create persistent volumes
+8. "destroy_volumes": Destroy persistent volumes

 The currently supported `Subjects` are:

 1. "principals"
-	- Framework principals (used by "register_frameworks" and "run_tasks" actions)
+	- Framework principals (used by "register_frameworks", "run_tasks", "reserve", "unreserve", "create_volumes", and "destroy_volumes" actions)
-	- Usernames (used by "shutdown_frameworks" and "set_quotas" actions)
+	- Usernames (used by "shutdown_frameworks", "set_quotas", "reserve", "unreserve", "create_volumes", and "destroy_volumes" actions)

 The currently supported `Objects` are:

 1. "roles": Resource [roles](roles.md) that framework can register with (used by "register_frameworks" and "set_quotas" actions)
 2. "users": Unix user to launch the task/executor as (used by "run_tasks" actions)
 3. "framework_principals": Framework principals that can be shutdown by HTTP POST (used by "shutdown_frameworks" actions).
+4. "resources": Resources that can be reserved.
+Currently the only types considered by the default authorizer are `ANY` and `NONE` (used by "reserves" action).
+5. "reserver_principals": Framework principals whose reserved resources can be unreserved (used by "unreserves" action).
+6. "volume_types": Types of volumes that can be created by a given principal.
+Currently the only types considered by the default authorizer are `ANY` and `NONE` (used by "create_volumes" action).
+7. "creator_principals": Principals whose persistent volumes can be destroyed (used by "destroy_volumes" action).

 > NOTE: Both `Subjects` and `Objects` can be either an array of strings or one of the special values `ANY` or `NONE`.